-"Ah, yes," said his visitor.
-And after that there was a long, brightly lit, intense pause; at the end of which Lawford raised his face and again looked firmly at the kindly vicar.
+'Ah, yes,' said his visitor.
+And after that there was a long, brightly lit, intense pause; at the end of which Lawford raised his face and again looked firmly at his friend.

-Mr. Bethany was a very shrunken old man; he sat perfectly still, his head craned a little forward, and his veined hands clutching his bent, spare knees.
+Mr Bethany was now a shrunken old man; he sat perfectly still, his head craned a little forward, and his veined hands clutching his bent, spare knees.

-There wasn't the least sign of devilry, or outfacingness, or insolence in that lean, shadowy, steady head; and yet the vicar was compelled to sidle his glance away, so much the face shook him.
+There wasn't the least sign of devilry, or out-facingness, or insolence in that lean shadowy steady head; and yet he himself was compelled to sidle his glance away, so much the face shook him.
 He closed his eyes, too, as a cat does after exchanging too direct a scrutiny with human eyes.
-He put out towards, and withdrew, a groping hand from Mrs. Lawford.
+He put out towards, and withdrew, a groping hand from Mrs Lawford.

-"Is it," came a voice from somewhere, "is it a great change, sir?
-I thought perhaps I may have exaggerated-candle-light, you know."
+'Is it,' came a voice from somewhere, 'is it a great change, sir?
+I thought perhaps I may have exaggerated-candle-light, you know.'

-Mr. Bethany remained still and silent, striving to entertain one thought at a time.
+Mr Bethany remained still and silent, striving to entertain one thought at a time.
 His lips moved as if he were talking to himself.
 And again it was Lawford's faltering voice that broke the silence.
-"You see," he said, "I have never . . . no fit, or anything of that kind before.
-I remember on Tuesday . . . oh yes, quite well.
+'You see,' he said, 'I have never... no fit, or anything of that kind before.
+I remember on Tuesday... oh yes, quite well.
 I did feel seedy, very.
-And we talked, didn't we?-Harvest Festival.
-Mrs. Winn's flowers, the new offertory-bags, and all that.
-For

-God's sake, Vicar, it is not as bad as-as they make out?"
+And we talked, didn't we?- Harvest Festival, Mrs Wine's flowers, the new offertory-bags, and all that.
+For God's sake, Vicar, it is not as bad as-as they make out?'

-Mr. Bethany woke with a start.
-He leaned forward, and stretched out a long, black wrinkled sleeve, just managing to reach far enough to tap Lawford's knee.
-"Don't worry, don't worry," he said soothingly.
-"We believe, we believe."
+Mr Bethany woke with a start.
+He leaned forward, and stretched out a long black wrinkled sleeve, just managing to reach far enough to tap Lawford's knee.
+'Don't worry, don't worry,' he said soothingly.
+'We believe, we believe.'

 It was, none the less, a sheer act of faith.
 He took off his spectacles and took out his handkerchief.
-"What we must do, eh, my dear," he half turned to Mrs. Lawford, "what we must do is to consult, yes, consult together.
-And later-we must have advice-medical advice; unless, as I very much suspectg, it is merely a little quite temporary physical aberration.
+'What we must do, eh, my dear,' he half turned to Mrs Lawford, 'what we must do is to consult, yes, consult together.
+And later-we must have advice-medical advice; unless, as I very much suspect, it is merely a little quite temporary physical aberration.
 Science, I am told, is making great strides, experimenting, groping after things which no sane man has ever dreamed of before-without being burned alive for it.
 What's in a name?

-Nerves, especially, Lawford."
+Nerves, especially, Lawford.'

-Mrs. Lawford sat perfectly still, absorbedly listening, turning her face first this way, then that, to each speaker in turn.
-"That is what I thought," she said, and cast one fleeting glance across at the fireplace, "but---"
+Mrs Lawford sat perfectly still, absorbedly listening, turning her face first this way, then that, to each speaker in turn.
+'That is what I thought,' she said, and cast one fleeting glance across at the fireplace, 'but--'

 The little old gentleman turned sharply with half-blind eyes, and lips tight shut.
-"I think," he said, with a kind of austere humour, "I think, do you know, I see no 'but.'"
-He paused as if to catch the echo, and added, "It's our only course."
+'I think,' he said, with a hind of austere humour, 'I think, do you know, I see no "but."'
+He paused as if to catch the echo and added, 'It's our only course.'
 He continued to polish round and round his glasses.
-Mrs. Lawford rather magnificently rose.
+Mrs Lawford rather magnificently rose.

-"Perhaps if I were to leave you together awhile: I shall not be far off.
-It is," she explained, as it were into a huge vacuum, "it is a terrible visitation."
+'Perhaps if I were to leave you together awhile?
+I shall not be far off.
+It is,' she explained, as if into a huge vacuum, 'it is a terrible visitation.'
 She moved gravely round the table and very softly and firmly closed the door after her.

 Lawford took a deep breath.
-"Of course," he said, "you realise my wife does not believe me.
-She thinks," he explained naively, as if to himself, "she thinks I am an impostor.
+'Of course.' he said, 'you realise my wife does not believe me.
+She thinks,' he explained naively, as if to himself, 'she thinks I am an imposter.
 Goodness knows what she does think.
-I can't think much myself-for long!"
+I can't think much myself-for long!'